-What is the Victorian Certificate of Education (VCE)?
+What is VCE (Victorian Certificate of Education)?

-How do you complete VCE?
+How do I complete VCE?

 What VCE subjects are available?